-Derelict for 10 years, this landmark downtown building is teetering on the brink.
+Derelict for over a decade, this landmark downtown building is teetering on the brink.

 Why it matters: